SamanMohseni/DCTWatermarking/README.md

 - **Resize Watermark**: The watermark is resized to match the dimensions of the image blocks of the cover image.
 - **Watermark Encryption**: The watermark is encrypted using a permutation based on a key to enhance security and make it harder to detect.
 - **DCT Manipulation**: The encrypted watermark is embedded into the DCT coefficients of the image blocks.
-The method involves ensuring an inequality between two selected DCT coefficients that correspond to the watermark bit.
+The method involves injecting an inequality between two selected DCT coefficients that correspond to the watermark bit.
 - **Inverse DCT**: After embedding the watermark, the inverse DCT is applied to generate the watermarked image blocks, which are then assembled to form the final watermarked image.

 ## Results

 Robustness is evaluated by assessing the watermarked images' resistance to JPEG compression attacks.
 The success of the watermark extraction is quantified using the Normalized Correlation (NC) metric.
-The tables below showcase the NC values obtained under different conditions, illustrating the effectiveness of the watermarking process across various JPEG quality settings and alpha values.
+The tables below show the NC values under different conditions, evaluating the effectiveness of the watermarking method across various JPEG quality settings and alpha values.

 ### Table 1: Results for Lena.bmp with B = 8, a = B/2, K = 19